-- 5590 Computer program, application, app, script, or coded system that is new and unique (not merely a file run in a program, such as a 'word document' or a picture drawn in 'Microsoft Paint'). - 5591 Coded website built entirely by the 4-H Member (not using a pre-made template generator such as Wix or Squarespace).
-Items in this class could be coded in HTML, CSS, Javascript, Wordpress, or other web-based programming languages or platforms. - 5594 Microcontroller or microcomputer application a small circuit board that is programmed to accomplish a specific task (projects built and programmed using Raspberry Pi, Arduino, etc.)
+- 5590 Computer program, application, app, script, or coded system that is new and unique (not merely a file run in a program, such as a 'word document' or a picture drawn in 'Microsoft Paint'). - 5591 Computer presentation (power point, web page/site, animated graphics such as gifs, etc.) - 5592 Single computer system (web server, database server, etc.) represented as a virtual machine. - 5593 Networked system consisting of two or more virtual machines. - 5594 Chip system a small (8"X8"X8") programmed physical device that accomplishes a specific task.